 11.3.
 Director Election Procedures.

 The election of Directors will follow the election of Officers.
-In the event that any director candidate is running unopposed, the Chairman of the Board, as a member of NACM, will cast the vote to elect that candidate to the position sought, fulfilling the requirement that directors be elected by a membership vote.
+In the event that any director candidate is running unopposed, the Chair of the Board, as a member of NACM, will cast the vote to elect that candidate to the position sought, fulfilling the requirement that directors be elected by a membership vote.
 When two or more candidates are seeking the same director position, a one-member one-vote election by ballot will be held.